dfwcnj/insidertrading/README.md

 transaction.
 It could be because of personal reasons, coincidence, because the stock is unusually volatile, or some other innocuous reason.

-If you do not provide a --yq argument, the command determins the last quarter from the current date and uses that
+If you do not provide a --yq argument, the command determines the last quarter from the current date and uses that

-if you do not provide an --insiderdb argument, the sqlite3 database is created in the current directory
+if you do not provide an --insiderdb argument, the sqlite3 database is created in RAM.

 ## Usage